albbus-stack/t5.rs/README.md

 # T5 Stack

+- Install dependencies using `bun install`
-- Watch and build TailwindCSS using `pnpm tailwind`
+- Watch and build TailwindCSS using `bun tailwind`

 ## Web

 > BUG: To compile this you must switch on the "web" feature of the `dioxus` package and remove the "mobile" one from the `Cargo.toml`.

-- Compile and run web app using `pnpm web`
+- Compile and run web app using `bun web`

 ## Android

-- Compile and run Android app using `pnpm android`
+- Compile and run Android app using `bun android`

 ## Desktop

-- Compile and run desktop app using `pnpm desktop`
+- Compile and run desktop app using `bun desktop`